Moo-Ack-Productions/MCprep/docs/asset_standards.md

 - Extra unused data should be purged, to minimize bloat
 - All rigs should be defined in their own top level collection.
 All other collections in the file not related to the rig must be removed
   - If a rig itself has multiple nested collections, that's ok - the top level collection just needs to have "MCprep" in the name, e.g. "Warden MCprep" will be what gets listed in the UI list, and it won't list any sub collections or other collections in the file.
 The warden rig is again an example of this.
 But prefer to just have a single collection where possible.
+  - The rig's root bone, while in rest mode, should be placed at the origin of the armature, and the origin of the armature should be matching the same 3D point as the origin for the collection.
+If there is only one rig in the file, it should be at the origin (0,0,0).
+If there are multiple rigs in the file, it is allowed to move the whole rig in object mode to be offset, as long as the collection origin is updated to match.
 - Custom bone shapes are ok and in fact encouraged, just don't put them in the rig scene.
 If you want to put them into their own collection, either give it the name MCskip OR make sure the primary collection (s) have the text MCprep in it, so that the
 - The root-most bone of the rig must:
   1. Exist.
 Ie one central bone that everything is parented to, so if you move this everything, including control-only panels, also move